JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 library name is used as the prefix for the function name.

-Kotlin/Native object references does not support multi-threaded access.
-It might be necessary to host the returned `demo_ExportedSymbols*` pointer per thread.
+Note, Kotlin/Native object references do not support multi-threaded access.
+Hosting the returned `demo_ExportedSymbols*` pointer per thread might be necessary.

 ## Using Generated Headers from C